 In 2005, DGS celebrated its 50th anniversary.
 As part of that celebration, we began a program designed to honor our ancestors and increase the resources available through the Dallas Public Library, Genealogy Section.
 Even though this project was started to

-DGS Technology SIG meets this Thursday, November 5 from 6:00 – 8:00 pm on the 5th floor of the J. Erik Jonsson Central Library in downtown Dallas.
-The program is “Research and Publishing – Using Word Processors.”
+DGS DNA Interest Group Meets from 6-8pm Thursday, January 21 on the 5th floor of the J. Erik Jonsson Central Library in downtown Dallas.
+The program Topic is X Chromosome.